bulutyazgan/RoomConnect/README.md

-# ChatRoom: Simplified Multiplayer Connections Without Port Forwarding
+# RoomConnect: Simplified Multiplayer Connections Without Port Forwarding

-This is a proof-of-concept chatroom app designed to simplify network connections for developers.
+RoomConnect is a proof-of-concept chatroom app designed to simplify network connections for developers.
 By leveraging ngrok's dynamic URLs and stripping them down into room numbers, it eliminates the need for port forwarding, making it easier to establish multiplayer connections over the internet.

 ## What This Project Does
 This project converts ngrok-generated URLs into simplified room numbers, allowing clients to connect using these numbers.
 It mimics a common approach in multiplayer games, making it easier for developers to implement internet-based connections without the hassle of configuring port forwarding.